Asynchronous Distributed Optimization with Delay-free Parameters: Asynchronous Prox-DGD

 \textbf{\emph{Delay-dependent fixed step-size}}: This line of work includes~\cite{wu2017decentralized, tian2020achieving,zhang2019fully,bianchi2021distributed}.
-They assume the existence of a known upper bound on the information delay and use fixed parameters that rely on (and decrease with) the delay bound.
-These step-sizes are difficult to use because the delay bound is usually unknown in practice.
-Moreover, in many systems, the worst-case delay is large but rarely attained, so step-sizes tuned in this way are unnecessarily small and lead to slow convergence.
+They assume the existence of a known upper bound $\tau$ on the information delay and use fixed parameters that rely on (and decrease with) $\tau$. {For example, the step-sizes in \cite{wu2017decentralized,bianchi2021distributed} are of the order $O(\frac{1}{\tau+1})$, the step-size in \cite{zhang2019fully} is of $O((n^2\tau)^{-n\tau})$, and the step-size in \cite{tian2020achieving} is of $O(\eta^{n\tau})$ where $\eta=\min_{i\in\mc{V}} w_{ii}\in(0,1)$.} These step-sizes are difficult to use because the delay bound is usually unknown in practice.
+Moreover, in many systems, the worst-case delay is large but rarely attained, so step-sizes tuned in this way are unnecessarily small and lead to slow convergence. {Among these works, \cite{wu2017decentralized} derive asymptotic convergence in solving problem \eqref{eq:consensusprob} with non-zero $h_i$'s, \cite{tian2020achieving,zhang2019fully} show linear convergence for problem \eqref{eq:consensusprob} with zero $h_i$'s and strongly convex and smooth $f_i$'s under the partial asynchrony assumption, and \cite{bianchi2021distributed} studies a different problem.}

 \textbf{\emph{Delay-free fixed step-size}}: This category includes \cite{nedic2010convergence, ubl2021totally, mishchenko2018delay}.
 The step-sizes are easier to determine and are typically larger than the delay-dependent ones, leading to a faster practical convergence compared to the other two types of step-sizes.
-However, existing works in this category can only handle quadratic problems \cite{nedic2010convergence, ubl2021totally} or star networks \cite{mishchenko2018delay}.
+However, existing works in this category can only handle quadratic problems \cite{nedic2010convergence, ubl2021totally} or star networks \cite{mishchenko2018delay}. {They all establish linear convergence under the partial asynchrony assumption, but for different problem classes.
+Specifically, \cite{ubl2021totally, mishchenko2018delay} assume the $f_i$'s in problem \eqref{eq:consensusprob} to be strongly convex and smooth and \cite{ubl2021totally} also require the $h_i$'s to be zero.}